fmonniot/ffxv-tracker/README.md

 ## TODO

-- Store information in local storage
+[ ] Store information in local storage
-- Add correct header based on sort in QuestList
+[ ] Add correct header based on sort in QuestList
-- Add Hunts
+[ ] Add Hunts
-- Header title based on what's displayed (side quests or hunt)
-- Link to quest on IGN
+[ ] Header title based on what's displayed (side quests or hunt) [ ] Link to quest on IGN
+[ ] Data generator should have a switch to use either fixtures or live website [ ] Generify the components/QuestList into a components/CompletableListView
+    + constants/QuestFilters into Filters (app should not be big enough to be a problem)
+    + containers/App aware of quests/hunts and use it dispatch to correct action (handleQuestShow(filter) -> handleShow(kind, filter))

 ## Usage